Pin tumbler lock: Vulnerabilities

-Blowtorch burglary

 Criminals utilise a small blow torch to target the area of uPVC or composite material surrounding the euro lock and door handle.
 The reason for this is to create a hole deep enough to reach deep into the door concentrating on the euro lock area.
 The goal once having created the hole is to reach with mole grips deep past any sacrificial lines of an inferior euro cylinder lock.
 The weak point of any euro lock is the centre screw hole which essentially holds the lock in place but also above this centre screw hole is the euro locks cam switch which is the switch that locks and unlocks the door.
 Once past the initial sacrificial lines of the euro lock, the burglar applies pressure to the screw hole area located in the centre of the cylinder lock, which then breaks easily as per a standard lock snapping method.

-Protection against vulnerabilities

 Cylinders that meet either Sold Secure SS312 Diamond or TS007 3 Star standard will protect against drilling, picking, bumping, snapping, and plug extraction methods of attack.
 When fitting uprated cylinder door locks it is advisable to make sure they are paired with an effective security door furniture (handle).